asabaylus/react-command-palette/examples/sampleChromeTheme.md

 #### Building a Chrome inspired Command Palette

 A Chrome theme is available in the the _themes_ directory.
 There are four base components that need to be styled, _trigger_, _spinner_,  _react-modal_ and _react-autosuggest_ components.
-All three can be styled at once via the `theme` prop.
+All four can be styled at once via the `theme` prop.

 For a complete example see this [CodeSandbox](https://codesandbox.io/s/gfx7l)